 Why do I need a filling?
 Well… teeth cavities are the leading contributor to getting tooth fillings and they can sometimes cost a pretty penny!
 However, a filling can help to prevent toothaches and further teeth decay.
-In this blog post, we will look at how the cavities form, why they need treatment and how to prevent cavities in the future.
+In this blog post, we will look at how the cavities form, why they need treatment, and how to prevent dental cavities in the future.

 If you have ever had a bit of a sugary tooth, or forget about the hygiene of your teeth, you put yourself at risk of developing teeth cavities.
 If you get cavities you could be looking at teeth cavity treatment, which consists of a filling to fill the space in your tooth.
 If you ever need any type of filling, it could be costly.
 This is something that no one wants to pay for or have to go through, so further in this article I will discuss how to prevent cavities too.

 You might be asking yourself, what is the stuff they put in my teeth?
 Well, there are a variety of different mixtures that dentists use for cavity fillings: Amalgam – a mixture of mercury, silver, tin and copper.
 Composite – which is powdered glass and ceramic added to a resin base.
 And glass ionomer – powdered glass which chemically reacts with your tooth and bonds to it.
 You can find more information on the subject here from the NHS.

 There is a step by step process that the dentist will go through to make sure the filling is done right.
 Firstly, they will take a look and observe the spots in which the decay is present.
 Then they will X-ray your teeth which can show the enamel decay from the sides of your teeth.
 They will cut away any of the decay of your teeth with a drill; it will only last a short time so don’t worry about it too much.
 Once the decay has been removed they may then put a fluoride solution on it to prevent more decay.
 Finally, they will apply the mixture to the cavity filling.